 We’ll organise a session aimed at shaping your vision and establishing KPI's, resulting in qualitative and quantitative ambitions - 1 year, 3 years and 5 years from now.
 We'll identify any potential barriers and figure out how they can be overcome.

 Step 2: mapping on the client journey

 Whatever pathway your service provides, we'll support you in seeing how your vision affects both the client journey and your journey as professionals.
 What interventions, integrations, communication means and people are needed?
 And how will this affect your planning?
 We’ll design a roadmap for the coming year and make plans for the years to follow.
 All aiming to offer your clients a flawless healthcare experience.
-More on the client's journey can be found here.

 Step 3: building your ehealth platform